webwire/webwire-docs/docs/interface_description_language.md

 - `DateTime`
 - `UUID`
 - `Nullable<T>`
+- `None`

 `Nullable` is a special type which wraps another type internally.
 This is typically used in APIs to clear values.
 This must not be confused with [optional fields](#Optional_Fields) of structures.

+`None` is a special type that does only have one valid value which is `None`.
+This is useful for methods that don't have input or output types and when working with optional generics. `None` should not be used on its own for field types as it has no meaning there.

 ## Generics